cycloidio/terracost/examples/README.md

 To start prices ingestion you need to first decide which cloud provider to ingest.
 In the example `AWS` is available with `-ingest-aws`.

- and services

- in `terracost-ingester.go`

 ```
 go run terracost.go -ingest-aws
 ```

-Here we ingest all supported services by Terracost, ingestion could takes severals minutes depending the amonts of datas.
+Here we ingest all supported services by TerraCost, ingestion could takes several minutes depending the amounts of data.
-If you don't need all services, the list could be defined to reduce time.
+If you don't need all services you can run it with `-minimal` which will run just the small subset needed for it work.

 > Note
 > Before to ingest datas, the database migrations are needed.
 In order to correctly run migrations, we need `?multiStatements=true` param on DB connector
 > ```
-> sql.Open("mysql", "root:password@tcp(127.0.0.1:3306)/terracost?multiStatements=true")
+> sql.Open("mysql", "root:terracost@tcp(127.0.0.1:3306)/terracost_test?multiStatements=true")
 > ```

 ### Pricing Estimation (from Plan)